 Included in the support of non-cash transactions is the growing trend of mobile payments.
 Across the U.S. 51% of people are adopting mobile wallets for transactions, like Apple Pay tap-to-go payments, and e-wallets.
 As adoption rates continue to rise, it’s quite possible that the growing demand for self-service and cashless services and transactions will eventually become the new standard.

-With most brick and mortar shops having an online presence, cashless shopping has become the consumer choice due to its convenience.
-Visa reports, 7 out of 10 Canadian smartphone payment users cited convenience as the main driver for paying with their phone, versus traditional payment methods.
+With most brick-and-mortar shops having an online presence, cashless shopping has become the consumer choice due to its convenience.
+Visa reports that 7 out of 10 Canadian smartphone payment users cited convenience as the main driver for paying with their phone, versus traditional payment methods.

 Numbers don’t lie and it’s clear from these that Canadians are consistently opting for cashless transactions in place of cash.
 Nonetheless, cash isn’t completely redundant.
 The Bank of Canada still found cash to have its redeeming qualities.
 Regarded as easy to use and low in cost, Canadians still hold cash as the secure and nearly universally accepted payment option.
 When considering the payment options for small transactions like a cup of coffee or food sales of small baked goods, Canadians preferred to pay with cash.
 In fact, Canadians consistently choose cash as their payment choice specifically for the lower value transactions.
 “The lower the value, the more likely it is the buyer will choose cash,” reports the Bank of Canada.